04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 So now that we’ve covered that, we’ll go over to the comms setup.

-For comms there are a few possibilities, namely you can use just a radio on its own or a radio with external PTT and some sort of headset or microphone setup.
+For communication there are a few possibilities, namely you can use just a radio on its own or a radio with external PTT and some sort of headset or microphone setup.
 This last one can also exist in a dual setup as well.

 A general rule is to preferably use your non-dominant hand for the use of your communication systems.
 This so you can always keep a hold on your weapon system with your dominant side.